carloodq/rrf/readme.md

 ## How does the search function work ?
 When we setup the search function we can set specific parameters.
 Alpha is the balance between the vector and the keyword search results.
-In terms of number of results, we could get a specified number (limit argument) or we want to return the whole group of more relevant results.
-In this case we the the auto_limit, which specifies how many jumps we want in the similarity of the results.
+In terms of number of results, we could retrieve a specified number (limit argument) or the whole group of most relevant results.
+In this last case we set **auto_limit**, which specifies how many *jumps* we want in the similarity of the results.